tlevine/www.thomaslevine.com/content/!/interactive-technology-data-to-world/index.md

 <video width="100%" src="/!/ridership-rachenitsa/transit.webm"></video>

-And here's a show we played.
+And here's a show that csv soundsystem played.

 <iframe src="//player.vimeo.com/video/76190871" width="500" height="281" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe> <p><a href="http://vimeo.com/76190871">csv soundsystem at Codame</a> from <a href="http://vimeo.com/lamthuyvo">Lam Thuy Vo</a> on <a href="https://vimeo.com">Vimeo</a>.</p>

+When people hear this, they just think of it as music;
+it seems impossible that it could have been produced with data.
-When people hear this, they just think of it as music.
-But it gives us an opportunity to explain how anything that people manipulate (like notes that we play on an instrument) can be informed by data.
+This gives us an opportunity to explain how anything that people manipulate (like notes that we play on an instrument) can be informed by data.